awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/model-create-project.md

 1. Choose **Create project**\.
 The details page for your project is displayed\.

+1. Follow the steps in [Creating your dataset](model-create-dataset.md) to create your dataset\.

 ## Creating a project \(SDK\)<a name="create-project-sdk"></a>

 You use the [CreateProject](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_CreateProject) operation to create an Amazon Lookout for Vision project\.
 The response from `CreateProject` includes the project name and the Amazon Resource Name \(ARN\) of the project\.
 Afterwards, call [CreateDataset](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_CreateDataset) to add a training and a test dataset to your project\.
 For more information, see [Creating a dataset with a manifest file \(SDK\)](create-dataset-sdk.md)\.